comfortablynick/gitstatus/README.md

 # gitstatus

 vcprompt replacement written in go

+currently supports only git